 Also in view of the possible construction of a dedicated EDM ring, COSY constitutes an important test facility of many EDM related key technologies.
-Besides polarimetry, beam position monitoring and active control systems, also the design of electrostatic and electromagnetic deflectors benefits by direct test in a storage ring.
+Besides polarimetry, beam position monitoring and active control systems, also the design of electrostatic and electromagnetic deflectors benefits by direct test in a storage rings.
 In addition, checks for systematic errors can be undertaken for further developments and applications.

-Recently CERN also demonstrated interest in the perspectives offered by storage-ring EDM searches.
-An EDM kickoff meeting took place on 13-14 March 2017 at CERN and a working group has been being established to investigate the option.
+Recently also CERN demonstrated interest in the perspectives offered by storage-ring EDM searches.
+A working group has been being established in Collaboration with the Jülich team to provide a feasibility study of a proton EDM storage ring.